Sustainability Governance

 - GRI 2-15

 Implenia’s highest operational body is the Implenia Executive Committee (IEC), which is made up of the CEO, the CFO, the CHRO, the General Counsel, and the four Division Heads.
 The Group’s most senior supervisory body is the Board of Directors.
-It is responsible for the overall supervision of the Group, appoints and monitors the management and defines the strategy.
-The seven members of the Board are independent of the IEC and do not perform any operational roles within Implenia.
+It is responsible for the overall oversight of the Group; it appoints and monitors the management and defines strategy.
+The seven members of the Board are independent and do not perform any operational roles within Implenia.

 Sustainability organisation